 Lockdown has awakened the new bliss of doing nothing, figuring out how short life is and needs to be lived, and building on their passions.
 I wanted to slow down my life and practically do nothing which is why career break seemed like the only option.

 Travel, of course, yes!
 And write too, but all at my pace.
 It was not just the blissful part, but also the lost jobs and dealing with uncertainties.

-As we are confined to lockdown this year, many are awakening to a new found bliss of doing nothing, figuring out how short life is and needs to be lived, and building on their passions.
-My life was no different last year.
-I wanted to slow down and practically do nothing.
-Travel, of course yes!
-And write too, but all at my pace.
-Not just the blissful part, but just like how many have lost jobs and dealing with uncertainties, my break was filled with that too.
-As I write this article am back to working on a full time job.
+As I write this article, I am back to working on a full-time job.
 And I wanted to write about the year that was, actually two years that was.
-Not a guidance per se, but the career break was an awakening of some sorts.
-There were good times and bad times, highs and lows in my career break.
+Not a guidance per se, but the career break was an awakening of some sort.
+There were good times and bad times, highs and lows, in my career break.
 And I wish to share it with you guys.

 The La La Land

 I remember the day I bid goodbye to my colleagues and came home when I was genuinely happy and fearless.
 I was looking forward to the coming days, and it was such bliss.

 I was happy to hang out on weekdays in cafes and restaurants, empty restaurants, and malls, unusually on Mondays.
 I had plenty of time to watch the clouds pass by, the colourful sunsets, the migratory birds, try new recipes, eat healthy food, and I started to make this my new routine.
 And then I planned my Thailand trip, which was the best cultural experience I had.